wwpass/gluu/vpn/README.md

 Distribute the client configuration to your clients.
 You may omit `auth-user-pass` form it.
 It will be added automatically.
 Clients have to import it into OpenVPN GUI.
 The name of client configuration should match the `config_name` value in `webapp.conf`.

+### Cisco ASA configuration

+Proper configuration of Cisco ASA is beyond scope of this readme.
+But it's important no note:

+ - As all WWPass users will be connecting with the same username, you have to permit more that 3 default simultaneous sessions.
+In "Group Policy" modify "simultaneous logins" to over an expected number of simultaneous connections for all WWPass users.
+Or add `vpn-simultaneous-logins <number of concurrent sessions` to your `group-policy` in command line.